You Are Not Alone: How to Respond to Escalating Fascism

 What You Can Do to Close the Camps

 I’ve compiled a list of actions to take in response to the recent news of the concentration camps for immigrants.
 If you’re here just for the list of resources and don’t need any background info, skip past the intro straight to the first heading, “First Step is to Pick Your Next Step”.
-CN: concentration camps, cruelty towards immigrants, cruelty towards children, government corruption, mention of Japanese-American internment camps, reference to the holocaust Note: Many articles …Read More
+Priority #1 is to close the camps.

 Explaining Privilege Part 4: Privilege is an Invisibility Cloak